sailpoint-oss/sailpoint-cli/cmd/va/collect.md

 ==Long==
 # Collect

-Collect files from a remote virtual appliance.
+Collect files from a remote VA.

 Files are collected over SFTP.
 Passwords are provided via the --password (-p) flag or they will be prompted for at runtime.
 Server addresses can be DNS names or IP addresses, and they're provided as arguments, separated by spaces.